Table of Contents

 - 13. Use to mist houseplants that need to be kept moist.

 - 14. Create your own Room Spray with essential oils.

 - 15. Make your own Loo spray with essential oils and water.
 Much healthier than synthetic and toxic supermarket version.

 - 16. Decant your pillow spray into Miron.

 There must be loads more ways, be creative.
 I have had a twelve year love obsession with biophotonic dark violet made by MIRON.
 I’ve kept and reused a cream jar for almost ten years, only having to replace the dark glass lid (which traps cream under the liner, yetch).
 I use this little pot for storing experiments, it’s been in and out the dishwasher dozens of times and looks as good as new.

+How does Miron glass work?
 What does Miron glass do?